-Hiring any leadership position can always be a challenging task?
-What type of candidates are available?
+Hiring for any leadership position can always be a challenging task.
+What types of candidates are available?
 Will they fit in with the company culture?
 Will they be one of us?

 Hiring your next CFO can be daunting especially as they control the purse strings of an organisation which obviously involves a lot of trust.

 Richard Lloyd recruits many CFO and Finance leadership roles and here are a few pointers to get you started to help you find your next CFO.

 Hiring the right CFO or Finance Director can be a real game-changer to any organisation as they can bring a lot of commercial acumen and really help the company achieve its strategic objectives.
 Using their financial judgement, they can ensure you make the right investments, help you understand the profitability of your different products or services, and also help you to understand which of those products/services are losing money.

 Typically, once companies pass a turnover of $15-20m they look for a Head of Finance to bring a more strategic mindset to assist company growth, hence moving the role from a Financial Controller skill set towards a more strategic CFO.

 Many smaller companies want to take advantage of someone with that strategic mindset but maybe don’t have the budget for a full-time CFO.
 This may lead them to hire a part-time or virtual CFO instead.